ml5js/ml5-website-v01/docs/datasets-making.md

 ### Where does data come from?

 Data can be scraped from all over the internet, or from a specific site (like reddit, Twitter, or Flickr).
 It can be manually created by yourself, or by third-party data creation services (such as Crowdflower).
 It can be data you already have.
-And of course, much of the world's data comes from corporations.
+It can be accessed using an API, or it can be generated.
+And of course, much of the world's data comes from companies.

 ### Where do labels/tags come from?

 If the data is scraped from somewhere, the label is often the keyword used to search for the data (i.e. 'building' or 'tree').
 The location of the data is also sometimes its label (i.e. the subreddit name if scraping from a site like reddit).
 Data can be manually labeled, or labeled using a third-party data tagging service.
 It can be labels you already have connected to your data.
-And of course, many labels and tags come from internal corporate taxonomies.
+And of course, many labels and tags come from existing taxonomies.

 ## Data collection